-In Massachusetts, a vehicle can be declared as salvage for a number of reasons, such as damage and theft.
+In Massachusetts, a vehicle is salvage due to damage and theft.
 The insurance companies declare the vehicle to be a total loss, but that does not mean that the car needs to go to the junkyard.
 In many cases, depending on the title brand, it is possible to repair the vehicle and get a rebuilt title.

 Title Brands in Massachusetts

 In Massachusetts, there are four different title designations for vehicles that have been deemed salvage.

 A Salvage Title is a total loss vehicle and repairable.
 This means it’s scrap only.